 This printer uses four PGI-2200 individual cartridges: black, cyan, magenta and yellow.
 They are sold in a standard and high yield, or XL cartridge size.
 We recommend going with the XL cartridge if your business prints at a high volume.
-The black Canon PGI-2200 XL cartridge prints 2500 pages and goes for $36.99.
-Each color cartridge is $27.99 and print approximately 1,500 pages.
-LD brand compatibles for the Canon PGI-2200 are far less expensive, at just $11.49 for the black cartridge and $10.49 for each color.
+The black Canon PGI-2200 XL cartridge prints 2500 pages and goes for $32.99.
+Each color cartridge is $25.99 and print approximately 1,500 pages.
+LD brand compatibles for the Canon MAXIFY MB5420 are far less expensive, at just $11.99 for the Canon PGI-2200 black cartridge and $10.99 for each color Canon PGI-2200.

 Canon Maxify MB2720 touts a slightly cheaper price tag with similar print, scan and fax capabilities, offering high-quality print results and low per-page cost.
 Designed for businesses with 1-4 users, Canon’s Management Information Base monitors ink and paper levels and printer notifications from anywhere.
 Canon also offers their own print app, which lets you print wirelessly from any mobile device or tablet.